leona-g/HOUSE-PRICE-PREDICTION/README.md

    - Mean Squared Error: 0.021062
    - R-squared: 0.887134

+5. **Stacking Regressor:**
+   - Mean Squared Error: 0.017829
+   - R-squared: 0.904460

 Conclusion:

-The results demonstrate the effectiveness of the regression models in predicting house prices.
-Linear Regression emerged as the top performer with a low MSE and a high R-squared value, indicating its strong predictive capabilities.
-Random Forest Regressor closely followed, showcasing the power of ensemble methods.
-While Decision Tree Regressor and SVR performed well, they exhibited slightly higher errors compared to the top two models.
+The stacking regressor, an ensemble model combining predictions from multiple regression algorithms, outperformed individual models in terms of mean squared error and R-squared.
+This highlights the efficacy of stacking in leveraging the strengths of diverse models to achieve superior predictive performance.
+The stacking approach demonstrated an improved ability to capture complex relationships within the dataset, resulting in a more accurate representation of house prices.

-This project's success underscores the importance of thorough data exploration, thoughtful feature engineering, and strategic model selection in creating accurate and reliable predictive models for house prices.
-The insights gained can potentially assist stakeholders in making informed decisions in the dynamic real estate market.
+This project's success underscores the importance of thorough data exploration, thoughtful feature engineering, and strategic model selection.
+The insights gained not only contribute to predicting house prices more accurately but also provide valuable knowledge for stakeholders in the dynamic real estate market.